kcarnold/cs344/static/forums.md

 title: "Forum posts"
 ---

+## Week 4 Thursday

+As discussed in class yesterday, the **portfolio repos are now live.
+Claim yours [here](https://classroom.github.com/a/t9EfXnfw)** (link is also on the class calendar).
+To start, go in "fundamentals", read the README, and get started soon; first few that are already up there should be pretty easy.
+I'll push new notebooks every few days.

+Also, a reminder since we'd skipped a few weeks: this week's [**check-in quiz**](https://https//moodle.calvin.edu/mod/quiz/view.php?id=1208066) **has been posted**.

+Finally, to reduce the variance in reflection grades, the next reflection will have a more objective rubric.
+Since it will require referring to the portfolio and quiz (as well as the hw1 revision), I'm **delaying the due date for the reflection** until next Wednesday (i.e., we're skipping a week for reflections).

+(Sorry for the midweek updates this week; I aim for these to be once a week.)

 ## Week 4

 Happy Saturday everyone!
 As I mentioned in class, I'm sorry I'm so behind in giving you feedback, and I'm sorry for not posting a check-in quiz in the usual time this week (I'll post one by Monday, which you can attempt whenever works for you).